 How artificial intelligence is used in supply chain risk management

-This ongoing process provides insights that help human users monitor their entire supply chain, from top to bottom, with accuracy and precision.
-Artificial intelligence can provide end-to-end visibility from procurement to logistics, alerting supply chain managers to potential proactive actions before there’s a disruption.
+Ongoing AI management provides insights that help human users monitor their entire supply chain, from top to bottom, with accuracy and precision.
+AI can provide end-to-end visibility from procurement to logistics, alerting supply chain managers to potential proactive actions before there’s a disruption.
 It can even rank and score each risk according to a company’s standards.

 Automated AI monitoring reduces costs throughout the entire supply network by identifying inefficiencies and continually improving them based on what it has learned.